-- NICs must be at least 1 Gb and full-duplex; use 10 Gb, if possible. - For systems running FT-protected virtual machines (VMs), A-Links require: - A minimum bandwidth of 1 Gbps per VM - A maximum inter-site latency of 2 ms, round-trip time - For systems running only HA-protected VMs, A-Links require: - A minimum bandwidth of 155 Mbps per VM - A maximum inter-site latency of 10 ms, round-trip time - Do not use a common card (multiport NIC) for both A-Links. - A-Links can be dedicated point-to-point fiber connections.
-If they are not, they must be configured on a VLAN.
-The A-Links can share a single VLAN, or they can use separate VLANs.
-Multiple ever-Run systems can share the same VLAN(s) for use by the A-Links. - When fault-tolerant SMP is used, the A-Link networks must be a minimum of 1Gbps.
+- NICs must be at least 1 Gb and full-duplex; use 10 Gb, if possible. - For systems running FT-protected virtual machines (VMs), A-Links require: - A minimum bandwidth of 1 Gbps per VM - A maximum inter-site latency of 2 ms, round-trip time - For systems running only HA-protected VMs, A-Links require: - A minimum bandwidth of 155 Mbps per VM - A maximum inter-site latency of 10 ms, round-trip time - Do not use a common card (multiport NIC) for both A-Links. - A-Links can be dedicated point-to-point fiber connections. - When fault-tolerant SMP is used, the A-Link networks must be a minimum of 1Gbps.